-Students may enter the Magnetic Resonance Imaging technical certificate program Fall Semester.
+Students may enter the Magnetic Resonance Imaging technical certificate program every other fall semester.
 A full-time student can complete this program in 2 semesters.
 To graduate, students must earn a minimum of 24 semester credit hours.

 - South Campus (Dublin) - Online (Distance Education)